pa2si/tortuga/README.md

-v 0.8.3
+v 0.8.4

 What's new:

-- responsive resizing for Contact image
+- language buttons for navbar now with letters instead of flags

 Done: